-Annual CREWW Writing Retreat to support women academics in the research writing process.
-Current research demonstrates that academic writers are more productive and enjoy their writing more when they make writing a ‘social’ activity (Belcher, W.L.
+CREWW Writing Retreats support women academics with their writing process.
+Research demonstrates that academic writers are more productive and enjoy their writing more when they make writing a ‘social’ activity (Belcher, W.L.
 2009).
-CREWW supports women academics by offering a space for them to gather to write, while away from the distractions of their busy lives.
-Breakfast, lunch, and supper are often eaten together as a group.
-Visit our news post or our facebook page for photos of past retreats.
+These retreats create space for women to gather and write while away from the distractions of their busy lives.

 “I did not anticipate how essential and productive a writing retreat could be until I participated in this one.
 The setting is lovely, the food delicious, the service exceptional and the company congenial.
 All this provides you with the ideal context to focus on a particular project – overdue or otherwise.
 I’m hooked and would do this again in a heartbeat.”
 Ivy Bourgeault, PhD